LibraryCarpentry/lc-git/_episodes/03-sharing.md

 After entering the same passphrase a second time, you will receive the confirmation

 ~~~
-Your identification has been saved in /c/Users/Savvy/.ssh/id_ed25519
+Your identification has been saved in /c/Users/YourName/.ssh/id_ed25519
-Your public key has been saved in /c/Users/Savvy/.ssh/id_ed25519.pub
+Your public key has been saved in /c/Users/YourName/.ssh/id_ed25519.pub
 The key fingerprint is:
-SHA256:SMSPIStNyA00KPxuYu94KpZgRAYjgt9g4BA4kFy3g1o savvy@library.la
+SHA256:SMSPIStNyA00KPxuYu94KpZgRAYjgt9g4BA4kFy3g1o yourname@library.la
 The key's randomart image is:
 +--[ED25519 256]--+
 |^B== o.          |